networkearth/mirrorverse/pipelines/upload/cwt_tags/README.md

 1. Go to "Locations" under the "Other" section on the left hand side of the [page](http://www.rmis.org/rmis_login.php?action=Login&system=cwt).
 2. Input your keys for the query.
 You can get these by running `./prep_cwt_query.sh`.
-3. You'll need to add the location type (1 for retrievals)
 4. Hit the "Retrieve" button!
 5. Choose the csv format.
 6. Select all the columns down below.